-We definitely don’t want to fall apart from our travel-fellow even it starts to look a little outdated or get dinged from our overweight travel gear.
+We definitely don’t want to fall apart from our travel fellow even it starts to look a little outdated or get dinged from our overweight travel gear.
 However, even the most genuine travel bag needs replacing eventually.

 Old Causing Pain

-Toting around your rolling luggage whether at the airport and into your hotel should be an easy, comfy, and chic experience.
+Toting around your rolling luggage whether at the airport or into your hotel should be an easy, comfy, and chic experience.
 However, if you find your wrist, spine, or shoulders in pain after you’ve been rolling your luggage around for a while, it’s time to say goodbye to your old pal and invest in a bag that works better for you.

-Frequent travelers with back and spine issues prefer spinner luggage because it is easier and comfortable to move than two-wheeled bags that you have to drag behind you.
-However, pick the one whose telescoping handle has a comfy grip and comes up high enough so that you don’t need to bend over or straining to smoothly roll it on.
+Frequent travelers with back and spine issues prefer spinner luggage because it is easier and more comfortable to move than two-wheeled bags that you have to drag behind you.
+However, pick the one whose telescoping handle has a comfy grip and comes up high enough so that you don’t need to bend over or strain to smoothly roll it on.
 Moreover, go for a sleek and incredibly lightweight bag so it’s easy to hoist into the overhead compartment.

 A bag looks cool in a retro way.
 But, if its outdated features compromise your comfort and bring down your whole outfit.
 It’s time to invest in an upgraded version.

 Oldfashioned bags are quite heavy and hard to tote around.
 Instead of being with your bulky old travel-mate, think to treat yourself to an upgrade lighter travel-fellow for your next trip.
-Nowadays, the bags manufacturing sector using advance technology and tend toward utilizing ultra-lightweight materials.
+Nowadays, the bags manufacturing sector using advanced technology and tend toward utilizing ultra-lightweight materials.

 For example, old suitcases are usually boxes on wheels.
 On the other hand, new ones got handy updated features that make the travels easier such as built-in TSA-approved locks, hidden laundry, interior compression system, charging ports for your phone or e-reader, etc.